Avengers Endgame - is it BAD?

 Natasha's character arc is excellently portrayed, but Captain America's absence feels contradictory to his character.
 Captain Marvel's appearance, albeit brief, is a tad too snide.

 The second act also sees the revival of the Avengers team.
-Natasha goes to find Clint, who's spiralled into a pit of despair after losing his family.
-His storyline, while brief, is emotionally charged and could have been explored further.
+Natasha goes to find Clint, who's spiralled into a pit of despair and murder, after losing his family.
+His storyline, while brief, is emotionally charged and should have been explored further.

 Thor, conversely, is reduced to a caricature of his former self.
 He's become a drunk and a recluse, weighed down by his failure in Infinity War.
 This could have been a poignant commentary on PTSD and survivor's guilt, but instead, it is made into a farce.